splunk/fabric-logger/examples/otel-prometheus-federation/README.md

 NOTE: Docker for Mac requires to run with the legacy osxfs file sharing mechanism.
 Please see [this issue](https://github.com/hyperledger-labs/minifabric/issues/141) for more information.

-This example builds on the [minifab](../minifab) example, adding Prometheus metrics collection with the OpenTelemetry collector.
+This example builds on the [minifab](../minifab) example, adding metrics collection from a Prometheus federate endpoint with the OpenTelemetry collector.

 ## Start the example